Does meditation make time go faster or slower?

 Based on the above, here are some tips:

-1: If you want time to slow down, work on being present-moment minded by practicing mindfulness.
+1: If you want time to slow down, work on being present-moment minded by practising mindfulness.

 2: If you want to have more awareness and appreciation of the past moments of your life, live mindfully.
 This will create more “episodes” (awareness of individual moments in a certain timeframe).
 These increased “episodes” will increase your sense of time when you look back.